-Earth is home to about 1 million known animal species, each one representing an ancient tome of biological trivia.
+Earth is home to more than 1 million known animal species, each one representing an ancient tome of biological trivia.
 Much of this random knowledge gets lost in the ether, leaving us to speculate about things like dinosaur divorce rates or amphibian dance moves.
 But we still catch an awful lot, providing us with plenty of interesting — if not always actionable — facts about our fellow fauna.

 The list below is a tribute to such trivia.
 From extinct penguins to newly identified wasps, these tidbits reflect the depth of our own species' curiosity about nature — and our skill in shedding new light on it.
 As you peruse these facts, imagine all that went into discovering each one.
 We embrace their randomness here, but most hail from a robust body of knowledge about the animal in question.